 “We live in a world full of males who have prolonged their adolescence.
 They are neither boys nor men.
-They live, suspended as it were, between childhood and adulthood, between growing up and being grown-ups.
+They live, suspended as it were, between childhood and adulthood, between growing up and being grownups.
 Let’s call this kind of male Ban, a hybrid of both boy and man (Darrin Patrick).”
-“The Peter Pan Syndrome” or “failure to launch” give expression to the same phenomenon.
-Nebraska Senator Ben Sasse noted that Titter has turned the noun “adult” into a verb. “#Adulting” is what young people post on social media to congratulate themselves for the rather ordinary feats of paying the bills, finishing the laundry, or just getting to work on time.
+“The Peter Pan Syndrome” or “failure to launch” gives expression to the same phenomenon.
+Former Nebraska Senator Ben Sasse noted that Titter has turned the noun “adult” into a verb. “#Adulting” is what young people post on social media to congratulate themselves for the rather ordinary feats of paying the bills, finishing the laundry, or just getting to work on time.

 Adulting became so universally recognized that the American Dialect Society nominated it for the most creative word of 2015.
 “To a growing number of Americans,” wrote Sasse, “acting like a grown-up seems like a kind of role-playing, a mode of behavior requiring humorous detachment.”
 We are witnessing something like “perpetual adolescence” among young men.
 John Stonestreet wonders if “isolation in peer groups of the same age, widespread complacency toward history and ethics, unbridled consumerism, and even those infamous participation trophies have all contributed to this crisis.